-47. In some cases, Complaints are initiated by the potential Respondent; these are treated as self-referrals or self-referred Complaints.
-They will proceed in much the same way as any other Complaint, except that the Complainer is also the Respondent.
-The Council or Body will be notified in the usual way.
-It may be that the Councillor or Member will already have notified the relevant Monitoring or Standards Officer.
+85. In some cases, respondents can make a complaint about their own conduct.
+These are treated as self-referrals or self-referred complaints.
+They will proceed in the same way as any other complaint, except that the complainer is also the respondent.